-- ► The Legal team ensures that the contractual relationship between the counterparty and BNPP AM is documented under a relevant market agreement, which in most cases is an ISDA and Collateral Support Annex (CSA) but maybe another national standard market agreement if conditions are met. - ► The Credit risk team monitors funds regulatory ratios (e.g. concentration and diversification) and counterparty exposures at fund, mandate and global levels.
-The Risk team is supported by Compliance who controls more specifically the proper use of authorised counterparties on a transaction per transaction basis.
+- The Legal team ensures that the contractual relationship between the counterparty and BNPP AM is documented under a relevant market agreement, which in most cases is an ISDA and VM CSA (Variation Margin Credit Support Annex) but maybe another national standard market agreement if conditions are met. - The Credit Risk team monitors funds regulatory ratios (e.g. concentration and diversification) and counterparty exposures at fund, mandate and global levels.